pjenvey/path-pep/pep-0NNN.rst

 Much of the discussion that led to this PEP revolved around whether ``__fspath__()`` should be polymorphic and return ``bytes`` as well as ``str`` instead of only ``str``.
-The general sentiment for this view was that because ``bytes`` are difficult to work with due to their inherit lack of information of their encoding, it would be better to forcibly promote the use of ``str`` as the low-level path representation.
+The general sentiment for this view was that ``bytes`` are difficult to work with due to their inherent lack of information about their encoding, and PEP 383 makes it possible to represent all file system paths using ``str`` with the ``surrogateescape`` handler.
+Thus it would be better to forcibly promote the use of ``str`` as the low-level path representation for high-level path objects.

 In the end it was decided that using ``bytes`` to represent paths is simply not going to go away and thus they should be supported to some